When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 What About Rescuing a Great Pyrenees Dog?

 The Great Pyrenees is not the right dog for every family.
-They are giant dogs that shed constantly, bark a lot, and need lots of space and not all owners are prepared for the commitment.
+They are giant dogs that shed constantly, bark a lot, and need lots of space, and not all owners are prepared for the commitment.

 If you adopt the Great Pyrenees from a rescue charity, there is a good chance they will take care of the neutering or spaying for you at no charge.
-In this case, you won’t get a say in when the procedure is done.
+In this case, you won’t get a say when the procedure is done.

 How to Prepare for Having Your Great Pyrenees Neutered

-Many dog owners get just as nervous (or even more so) about their pet’s surgery as they do for their own surgery.
+Many dog owners get just as nervous (or even more so) about their pet’s surgery as they do for their surgery.

 Great Pyrenees are known to be sensitive to anesthetic